 - Figure Eight

-This drill involves players running from one point to another in the form of a figure 8.
+This drill involves players running from one point to another in a form of figure 8.
 The players can sprint on the outside ends to avoid colliding.
 Players acquire speed, acceleration, and deceleration from this exercise.

 - Wind Sprints